dsai-nlp/dsai-nlp.github.io/_pages/dat450/project.md

 Please submit the project report [via the Canvas page](https://chalmers.instructure.com/courses/31739/assignments/100314).
 The deadline for submitting the report is **January 19**.

+## Oral presentation and peer review

-In addition, you should prepare a presentation of up to 10 minutes.
-You should create a recording of this presentation and make it available for other students to see.
+You should prepare a presentation of up to 10 minutes.
+This presentation will be recorded and made available for other students to see.
 You can present the project even if your project work and report aren't finished.
 Please submit the recording of your oral presentation on [this Canvas page](https://chalmers.instructure.com/courses/31739/assignments/100313).
 The deadline for making your recording available is *January 14*.

 Finally, you will be expected to watch the presentations by at least two other groups and provide some feedback.

 ## Grading